 Science Museum of Virginia Foundation (nonmajor) - The Foundation is a non-stock, nonprofit corporation established to implement and fund programs, projects, and operations that are authorized and approved by the trustees of the Science Museum of Virginia (part of primary government).
-There is a financial benefit/burden relationship to the primary government, and the economic resources of the Foundation are entirely the direct benefit for Commonwealth and its citizens.
+There is a financial benefit/burden relationship to the primary government, and the economic resources of the Foundation are entirely the direct benefit for of the Commonwealth and its citizens.
 The administrative offices of the Foundation are located at 2500 West Broad Street, Richmond, Virginia, 23220.
-Keiter, CPAs, audits Foundation, and a separate report is issued.
+Keiter, CPAs, audits the Foundation, and a separate report is issued.

-Virginia Commercial Space Flight Authority (nonmajor) - The Authority is a legally separate political subdivision of the Commonwealth created by the General Assembly to facilitate and coordinate scientific and technological research and development and to promote the industrial and economic development of the Commonwealth.
-The Governor appoints the 9-member board, and there is a potential financial benefit/burden to the primary government.
+Virginia Commercial Space Flight Authority (nonmajor) - The Authority is a legally separate political subdivision of the Commonwealth created by the General Assembly to facilitate and coordinate scientific and technological research and development and to promote the industrial economic development the and of Commonwealth.
+The Governor appoints the 9member board, and there is a potential financial benefit/burden to the primary government.
 The Commonwealth plans to transfer 1.0 percent of the Transportation Trust Fund revenue to the